First let me say that I am not an invested chazzan. Rather, I am what is sometimes called a cantorial soloist.

 Old shul buildings like this one really sing to me, for some reason.
 It's probably a church now, or perhaps gone for good...

 Although I enjoyed the bar-mitzvah experience, I did not set foot in a shul for about 20 years.
 Not because I hated it, but because my priorities were farmisht.

 In 1987, I began attending Temple B'nai Jehudah in Kansas City, joined the choir, and began teaching in the religious school, starting out with fifth-grade Sunday school for three years, and then as the lead music teacher for four more years.
-There I learned/relearned a great deal from Cantor Paul Silbersher and Rabbi Gerald Kane.
+There I learned/relearned a great deal from Cantor Paul Silbersher and Rabbi Gerald Kane, may their memories be for blessing.
 I took up reading Hebrew again.